 SEP 7 Engaging in Argument from Evidence: Argumentation is the process by which evidence-based conclusions and solutions are reached.
-In science and engineering, reasoning and argument based on evidence are essential to identifying the best explanation for a natural phenomenon or the best solution to design problem.
+In science and engineering, reasoning and argument based on evidence are essential to identifying the best explanation for a natural phenomenon or the best solution to a design problem.
 Scientists and engineers use argumentation to listen to, compare, and evaluate competing ideas and methods.
 Scientists and engineers engage in argumentation when investigating a phenomenon, testing a design solution, resolving questions about measurements, building models, and evaluating claims.
-Components of SEP In this lesson/unit plan, it is clear that students have a structured opportunity to: Mark with "x" if present in lesson What teacher actions were taken to facilitate this component for students?
+Components of SEP In this lesson/unit plan, it is clear that students have a structured opportunity to: Present?
+Y/N What teacher actions were taken to facilitate this component for students?
 What are the students doing?
-How is this component reflected in your research/laboratory experience? ompare, and critique two arguments ased on the supporting evidence - ngage in discourse around a scientific gument with peers us onstruct and/or refine an argument sing evidence and reasoning to support a aim ev ef Engineering] Make, defend, and/or valuate a claim about the Efectiveness/ merit of an object or esign solution using evidence
+What sensemaking or intellectual work are students doing? npare, and critique two arguments based the supporting evidence gage in discourse around a scientific ument with peers ustruct and/or refine an argument using dence and reasoning to support a claim a cl gineering] Make, defend, and/or evaluate aim about the effectiveness/ merit of an ect or design solution using evidence

-©2015 California State University East Bay All Rights Reserved.
+© 2015, 2024 California State University East Bay All Rights Reserved.
 Any unauthorized reprint or use of this document is prohibited under federal law.
-Project Next Gen ASET is supported by a grant to the California State University East Bay by the National Science Foundation Discovery Research K12, Award No. DRL-1418440.
-PI: michele.korb@csueastbay.edu or contact corinne.lardy@csus.edu, michelle.sinapuelas@csueastbay.edu
+Project Next Gen ASET was supported by a grant to the California State University East Bay by the National Science Foundation Discovery Research K12, Award No.DRL-1418440.
+PI: michele.korb@csueastbay.edu or contact corinne.lardy@csus.edu, msinapuelas@sfsu.edu